 In the days that followed, these are the songs that flowed through, as i journeyed across a terrain of emotional devastation and spiritual desolation. as the pieces took shape, my spirit began to lift. it seemed as if i were channeling the music from someplace else, with the help of tiny deities, sprites and nymphs. the pieces defined a story, that of this very accidental journey, which had taken me out of my comfortable oakland home of ten years and plunged me into a world of uncertainty and

 some distance, now, from the original composing of the seasons i must say that my understanding of the dire situation in which i found myself and the subsequent resolution and release through the act of creation abides, stronger than ever. i rightly intuited, as i neared its completion, that the arc of the seasons followed campbell’s archetypal hero’s journey in a most wonderful way. i would ascribe the elements of the story thusly: summer of ‘68 ~ the call & crossing the threshold autumnal sun ~ the road of trials, meeting with the goddess

 & diving into the abyss winter blue ~ death, rebirth, transformation & atonement the forever spring ~ the magic flight, the crossing of the

-may this music be an accompaniment to your own secret journey.
+return threshold & freedom to live. may this music be an accompaniment to your own secret journey.